LdDl/topojson/README.md

 Large parts are a port of the canonical JavaScript implementation, big chunks of the test suite are ported as well: https://github.com/mbostock/topojson

+## About fork

+I've added new fields into TopologyOptions for my needs, which you can find useful

 ## Installation
 ```